ahmed-ayman-99/Clustering_Project/README.md

 3.  **Determining Optimal Number of Clusters:** Utilizing the **elbow method** to identify the optimal number of clusters (K) for the K-Means algorithm by analyzing the within-cluster sum of squares (WCSS) for different values of K.
 4.  **K-Means Clustering:** Applying the K-Means algorithm with the determined optimal number of clusters to group the customers into distinct segments.
 5.  **Cluster Visualization:** Visualizing the resulting customer clusters in relevant feature spaces (e.g., Annual Income vs. Spending Score) to understand the characteristics of each segment.

-## 🚀 Next Steps (Potential)

-* Further analysis of the identified clusters to understand demographic characteristics (Age, Gender) within each segment.
-* Developing targeted marketing strategies for each customer segment.
-* Exploring other clustering algorithms to compare results.
-* Analyzing the stability and robustness of the identified clusters.